jfmherokiller/customllvm/llvm/docs/GettingStarted.rst

   #.
 Code generation supported for Pentium processors and up
   #.
 Code generation supported for 32-bit ABI only
   #.
 To use LLVM modules on Win32-based system, you may configure LLVM
-     with ``-DBUILD_SHARED_LIBS=On``.
+     with ``-DBUILD_SHARED_LIBS=On`` for CMake builds or ``--enable-shared`` for configure builds.
   #.
 MCJIT not working well pre-v7, old JIT engine not supported any more.

-Note that Debug builds require a lot of time and disk space.
-An LLVM-only build will need about 1-3 GB of space.
-A full build of LLVM and Clang will need around 15-20 GB of disk space.
-The exact space requirements will vary by system.
-(It is so large because of all the debugging information and the fact that the libraries are statically linked into multiple tools).

-If you you are space-constrained, you can build only selected tools or only selected targets.
+Note that you will need about 1-3 GB of space for a full LLVM build in Debug mode, depending on the system (it is so large because of all the debugging information and the fact that the libraries are statically linked into multiple tools).
+If you do not need many of the tools and you are space-conscious, you can pass ``ONLY_TOOLS="tools you need"`` to make.
 The Release build requires considerably less space.

 The LLVM suite *may* compile on other platforms, but it is not guaranteed to do so.
 If compilation is successful, the LLVM utilities should be able to